Sam44323/Lottery-Frontend/README.md

 **A simle self-resetting lottery game that takes some crypto from the joining players and a manages.
 The manager starts the game and randomly chooses a lottery number which in turn chooses a winner randomly and gives all the submitted cryptos as price**

+_This is a simple frontend with, so nothing click-clack glammy_ 😁

 ---

 ### Techstack